codio-templates/ThinkJava2/codio-student-unit-exclude/book-structure/generate/.guides/content/input-and-output-the-scanner-class.md

 See the example java code in the left pane.
 This is a random sentence.
 To compile and run the code, press the "Run!"
-{Run!}(sh .guides/bg.sh javac code/ch03/The Scanner Class.java java -cp code/ch03/ The Scanner Class )
+{Run!| terminal}(sh .guides/bg.sh javac code/ch03/Echo.java java -cp code/ch03/ Echo )
  Import statements can't be inside a class definition.
 By convention, they are usually at the beginning of the file.
 If you omit the import statement, you get a compiler error like “cannot find symbol”.
 That means the compiler doesn't know where to find the definition for `Scanner`.